Skip to main content

 Security at TAKE INTEREST

-TAKE INTEREST enforces a zero-trust security architecture with deterministic policy enforcement, with no LLMs in the security decision path.
-All controls are auditable, repeatable, and privacy-aware.
+Take Interest enforces a zero-trust security architecture with deterministic policy enforcement, with no LLMs in the security decision path.
+All controls are auditable and privacy-aware, and given the same configuration and pattern set the same input gets the same answer.
 This page documents what is implemented, what is in progress, and how to report vulnerabilities responsibly.

 ImplementedIn progressDisclosure path